trim your wick

 Before lighting, trim the wick to 1/4" using wick trimmers, nail clippers, or pinching off the burnt wood with your fingers.
 This will increase the life of your candle, help with any relighting issues, reduce smoke stains, and provide a clean, safe burn.
 Wick trimming also keeps you in control of your flame and we all know that you like to be in control.

-Let it burn baby!
+let is burn baby!

 It's important to allow the wax to melt to the edges of your container when burning your candle to prevent tunneling.
 This is especially important on the first burn!
 Wax has muscle memory, so cutting the process short will risk ruining your beautiful candle and we don't want that.
 Plan accordingly- don’t light your candle if you have to head out of the house in an hour.

-They can't stand be alone
+they can't stand to be alone

 You don't like to be alone so why should your candle?

 Never leave a candle unattended while it's burning.